 In response to the impending weather conditions, resources typically dedicated to recycling will be redirected to enhance yard waste collection services during the storm.
 FCC Environmental will deploy additional personnel and equipment, including external contractors using grapple trucks to facilitate yard waste collection.
 County road and bridge crews will also assist in the collection efforts to improve efficiency.
 Household garbage collection will remain on its regular schedule.

-Residents are encouraged to drop off yard waste at the County’s Tillman Ridge or Stratton Road Transfer Stations at no charge.
+Residents are encouraged to drop off yard waste at the county’s Tillman Ridge or Stratton Road transfer stations at no charge.
 Both facilities will remain open during normal operating hours: Monday through Friday from 7 a.m. to 6 p.m. and Saturday from 7 a.m. to 1 p.m.

-Transfer Station Locations are Tillman Ridge Transfer Station, 3005 Allen Nease Road, Elkton, and Stratton Road Transfer Station, 250 N. Stratton Road, St. Augustine.
+Transfer station locations are Tillman Ridge Transfer Station, 3005 Allen Nease Road, Elkton, and Stratton Road Transfer Station, 250 N. Stratton Road, St. Augustine.

-PUBLIC SCHOOLS
+SCHOOLS

-All district schools and offices will be closed Wednesday, Oct.
+All St. Johns County School District public schools will be closed Wednesday, Oct.
 9, Thursday, Oct.
-10 and Friday, Oct.
+10, and Friday, Oct.
 11. All extracurricular activities, athletic events and extended day programs are also canceled or closed Wednesday-Friday.
+Extracurricular activities and athletic events taking place after school hours and into the weekend are canceled.

 OTHER CLOSURES